 John Palmer PhD is a psychologist and parapsychologist whose research covers ESP, PK, and theoretical and methodological issues.
 He has held positions at several universities and at the Rhine Research Center.
 He is a past President of the Parapsychological Association (1979; 1992) and is Editor of the Journal of Parapsychology.

 Adrian Parker PhD is a British clinical psychologist and parapsychologist who pioneered the use of the Ganzfeld technique in parapsychological research.
 He is Professor Emeritus at the University of Gothenburg.

 Dr Satwant Pasricha is an Indian clinical psychologist and head of the Department of Clinical Psychology at the National Institute of Mental Health and Neurosciences in Bangalore.
 Since the early 1970s she has investigated several hundred cases of children who claim to remember previous lives.

 Michael Persinger PhD is an American cognitive neuroscientist and Director of the Consciousness Research Laboratory at Laurentian University, Ontario.
 He is known for his research on the effects of stimulating the brain with complex magnetic fields.
 This has included parapsychological investigations of telepathy and remote viewing as well as studies that have induced religious and mystical experience.

-Guy Lyon Playfair is a freelance writer and author of books on parapsychology, psychical research and the paranormal.
+Guy Lyon Playfair was a freelance writer and author of books on parapsychology, psychical research and the paranormal.
 Along with Maurice Grosse, he was one of the investigators of the Enfield Poltergeist case.

 Frank Podmore was a British writer and author of books on psychical phenomena, including thought-transference, apparitions, Mesmerism and spiritualism.